jchip/xenv-config/README.md

 - Each `optionKey` specifies the name of the option
 - Its value should be an object with the following fields:
   - `env`: the name (or array of names) of the environment varialbe(s) to check first.
 If it's `true`, then use `optionKey` as the env variable name.
+  - `envMap`: an object of mapping env value to another value.
   - `default`: the default value or a function to return the default value.
   - `type`: indicate how to interpret and convert the string from `process.env`.
   - `post`: callback to post process value